ehrtools/codelist-tools/bindings/python/README.md

 Python and use it as you would any other Python package.
 You should use a virtual environment for ease of development.
 If you run `pip list`, you should see the package listed as `codelist` with the version number.

-You can also run tests using the following command:
+You can also run tests using the following command.
+Ensure the most up to date version of the package with the most recent changes has been built before running the tests.
 ```bash
 python -m unittest discover
 ```